Apr 26 2011

 The project article called for a CLCCc power supply with six 10,000μF caps and a pair of 10mH inductors.
 An Altronics/Silicon Chip Class-A power supply PCB was a good starting point, but it had to be butchered to add the filter chokes after the first pair of capacitors.

-The transformer is a Harbuch brand made-to-order 625VA with 20V secondaries – a significantly more substantial transformer than the unit used in the first tweeter amp and weighing in between 5 and 6 Kg:
+The transformer is a custom made 625VA with 20V secondaries – a significantly more substantial transformer than the unit used in the first tweeter amp and weighing in between 5 and 6 Kg:

 The transformer has bifilar secondary windings ending in common PVC tubes: